whoot/Typo3Scan/README.md

 v0.7 Added version search for extensions
 v0.8 Added support for Privoxy and TOR
 ```
--> It is now possible to use Typo-Enumerator with Privoxy and TOR (--tor)<br>
+-> It is now possible to use Typo-Enumerator with Privoxy and TOR (--tor)
-   Privoxy is used to prevent dns leakage ;)<br>
+   Privoxy is used to prevent dns leakage ;)
-   Please make sure the Privoxy config (/etc/privoxy/config) is set to something like:<br>
+   Please make sure the Privoxy config (/etc/privoxy/config) is set to something like:
-      listen-address   127.0.0.1:8118<br>
+      listen-address   127.0.0.1:8118
-      forward-socks5 / 127.0.0.1:9050 .<br>
+      forward-socks5 / 127.0.0.1:9050 .
-   These are the standart ports for Privoxy and TOR<br>
+   These are the standart ports for Privoxy and TOR
-   If TOR is used, threads will be set to 2 in order to minimize errors<br>
+   If TOR is used, threads will be set to 2 in order to minimize errors

--> All requests (except of the update download) are now made with urllib2<br>
+-> All requests (except of the update download) are now made with urllib2

--> Version search for extensions is now more reliable<br>
+-> Version search for extensions is now more reliable
 ```